Dulce Ann Hofer

 Dulce Ann Kintanar Hofer-Santos (born June 3, 1967) is a Filipina educator and politician from the province of Zamboanga Sibugay.
 She is currently the Governor of Zamboanga Sibugay since 2022.

-Personal life
+Early life and education

 Hofer was born on June 3, 1967 in Cebu City.
 She is the daughter of the founding father and 1st Governor of Zamboanga Sibugay, George Hofer and Dr. Dulce Kintanar.
-She is married to Roderick R. Santos, her cousin is incumbent representative, Doc.
-Marly Hofer–Hasim of Zamboanga Sibugay's 2nd congressional district and her nephew is incumbent Sangguniang Panlalawigan member Pava Hofer, both were elected in 2025.

-Education

 Hofer has a number of higher education diplomas, including: